Research project REC-MP: Development of a rapid test for microplastic detection in waters

 With our REC-MP project, we pursue the goal of making the detection of microplastics in water bodies significantly simpler, faster, and cheaper than conventional methods.
 Building on our research in wastewater, the goal is to develop a rapid test that can detect microplastic pollution in a reproducible (R), efficient (E), and cost-effective (C) manner.
 This would allow for the first time a comprehensive and standardized data collection on the state of our waters - worldwide.

-A big thank you to the Vector Stiftung, which supports this project.
-The project started on October 1, 2021.
+A big thank you to the Vector Stiftung, which has supported this project.